 I looked at the earlier reviews for this course and it seems they have added plenty of signs and tee pads since those reviews.
 I thought it was well marked and the tee pads were definitely long enough.
 Also, I noticed in earlier reviews, people thought it was too narrow or wooded on some holes.
-On the holes that were more narrow, the par was greater (a more open 320 foot hole was a par 3 and a thickly wooded 320 foot hole was a par 4); therefore, I generally thought the pars were fair, aside from 1 or two holes (see cons), and these kinds of holes made the course more interesting and more fair.
+On the holes that were more narrow, the par was greater (a more open 320 foot hole was a par 3 and a thickly wooded 320 foot hole was a par 4); therefore, I generally thought the pars were fair, aside from 1 or two holes (see cons), and these kinds of holes made the course more interesting.

 Overall, the course was well maintained and beautiful.
 I will be back to visit this course!

 Cons: The only con I have is more of a personal preference.
 I think the pars were mostly appropriate, and were very suitable for intermediate level players.
 I kept trying to figure out what the pro par would be for each hole, if they were playing a PDGA tournament.
 The hole I took the most issue with was a 480 foot hole was listed as a par 5; most advanced players would be approaching or jump putting for double eagle - which is exciting but not realistic. =)